-This requirement was developed to enhance academic advising and to accommodate transferability and applicability of courses to general education requirements for students transferring from one unit to another it encompasses those areas of knowledge common to associate and bachelor degrees and thus represent the minimum standards for general education.
+This requirement was developed to enhance academic advising and to accommodate transferability and applicability of courses to general education requirements for students transferring from one unit to another.
+It encompasses those areas of knowledge common to associate and bachelor degrees and thus represents the minimum standards for general education.

 However, courses are not necessarily offered every semester.
 Students are advised to seek advisor assistance in meeting program degree requirements.